will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 #### Cerone 2015

 The Cerone paper simply takes the simplifying assumption of *atomic visibility*, which is simply that either all or none of the operations of a transaction can become visible to other transactions.
 This means that their model essentially cannot represent isolation notions like *read committed*, which is weaker than the weakest model they represent, *read atomic*.

+Note that this can be viewed as an interesting "boundary" in isolation strenght since, for something like *read committed* you only need to ensure that reads within a transaction of a key $$k$$ read the value written by *some* other transaction to key $$k$$.
+But, in the weakest sense, there may be no restriction on a notion of reading from a "consistent" state across keys.
+So, the weakest interpretation of read committed might be simply that any read can read any value that was written to that key at some point by any transaction in the history.
+This doesn't even impose any notion of ordering on transactions, since you really only care about your consistency guarantees at the level of a single key.

 Note that the read atomic model was actually first introduced in [Bailis' 2014 paper](http://www.bailis.org/papers/ramp-sigmod2014.pdf) on RAMP transactions.
 Note that Read Atomic is something similar to Snapshot Isolation but with an allowance for concurrent updates (e.g. allows write-write conflicts).
 This was preceded by their earlier proposal of [*monotonic atomic view*](https://www.vldb.org/pvldb/vol7/p181-bailis.pdf) which is strictly weaker than Read Atomic.